Don Davis (linebacker)

-Donald Earl Davis Jr. (born December 17, 1972, in Olathe, Kansas) is a former American football player and the current Team Chaplain for the New England Patriots.
+Donald Earl Davis Jr. (born December 17, 1972) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Kansas Jayhawks.
+After his playing career, he was a team chaplain for the New England Patriots.

-High school years
+Early life

 Davis attended Olathe South High School in Olathe, Kansas, and was a student and a letterman in football, basketball, and track & field.
 In football, as a senior, he was a first-team All-League selection and a second-team All-Metropolitan selection.

-College years
+College career

 Davis was a three-year starter for the University of Kansas, and finished his superb career with 238 tackles (20 tackles for loss) and 9.5 sacks.
 Don Davis graduated with a degree in Human Development in 1995.

 NFL playing career

 He was signed as a free agent in 1996 season by the New Orleans Saints.
 Davis played with the Saints until the middle of the 1998 season when he was traded to the Tampa Bay Buccaneers.
 He would remain with Tampa Bay through the 2000 season.
 In 2001 Davis began play for the St. Louis Rams, where he would remain through 2002.
 Then in 2003 Davis was signed by his final team, the New England Patriots, whom he would stay with for four seasons.
 He earned two Super Bowl rings with the New England Patriots in 2003 and 2004.